schaferjart/MakeYaMamaLearnEnglish/README.md

 # Make Ya Mama Learn English

-Some Mamas have worked all their lifes in carework.
+Some Mamas have worked all their lifes (in carework).

 When going on vacation these Mamas are fucked because these Mamas they speak no English and have never learned it - so, my Mama told me.